 Do not just pull on the brakes, you will just go up and backwards, and then come down and collide with the fence.
 You will only gain height after you clear the fence!
 If you do take-off too slow and manage to scrape over the fence, (usually by stepping on it), then you will either drop into the gulley and get rotor from the trees as you sink rapidly halfway down the hill, or immediately land again in the gorse bushes on the other side of the fence.

 We will now look at actually flying the hill (assuming that you have successfully cleared the fence) and where to fly in order to actually stay up and soar the hill.
 You now switch instantly from 'Launch Mode' (getting over the Fence) to 'Flight Mode' (staying up on the hill) using a technique I call: The First Third.

-The Magic Area: If we take the hill and divide it into thirds, with the top third being the fence on launch and the bottom third at the base of the hill, we can see that the optimum lift band for soaring the hill will be roughly on the first third (where the hill is steepest).
+The Magic Area: Look at the image above, If we take the hill and divide it into thirds, with the top third starting at the fence on launch and the bottom third at the base of the hill, we can see that the optimum lift band for soaring the hill will be roughly centered over the First Third (where the hill is steepest).
 This I call the 'Magic Area' - and if you stay within this area you are guaranteed to stay up, depending on a reasonable wind speed of course!